-There is a one hour ride limit for Head Start buses; we ask that you be at your child's designated bus stop ready to board and then ready to take your child off the bus at your designated bus stop when it returns.
-Please be ready at his/her designated bus stop at least ten minutes before the scheduled time of pick up or drop off.
-Your Driver will not be able to beep the horn and cannot wait for you.
+According to 2016 Head Start Program Performance Standards, §1303.73 Trip Routing, (b)(1), a child, riding on a bus, must not exceed one hour of riding, therefore we ask all families to be waiting at their designated bus stop in the morning and afternoon prior to the bus stopping.
+Please be at the child's designated bus stop at least ten minutes before the scheduled time of pick up and-drop off.
+Your Driver will not be able to beep the horn and cannot wait.
 The Driver will return your child to their Center at the end of the day if no one is available at the bus stop.
 You will need to make arrangements to pick up your child from their Center.
 You will also be in jeopardy of losing transportation for your child.